Critical thinking skills: 7 steps for the workplace

 • The National Council for Excellence in Critical Thinking: This council provides guidelines and standards for critical thinking instruction and assessment.

-• University of Louisville: Their Critical Thinking Initiative offers various resources and tools that teach people how to develop critical thinking skills.
+• University of Louisville: Their Critical Thinking Initiative offers a range of resources and tools to help people develop critical thinking skills.

 • The New York Times Learning Network provides lesson plans and activities to help develop critical thinking skills through current events and news analysis.